mui/material-ui/docs/data/joy/customization/approaches/approaches.md

 ### Customizing theme tokens

-Joy UI's theme consists of two categories of tokens: _low-level_ and _global variant_ tokens.
+Theme tokens refer to both [_low-level_ and _global variant_ design tokens](/joy-ui/customization/theme-tokens/).

-Check the [theme tokens](/joy-ui/customization/theme-tokens/) page for detailed information about both.
+For example, instead of assigning the same hex code every time you want to change a given component's background color, you assign a theme token instead.

-Every component rely on them to define their look and feel.
+If, at any point, you want to change that, you'd change in one place only, ensuring you consistency across all the components that use that theme token.

-Therefore, if you want to print your own design language into Joy UI components in a scallable way, you should customize them.
+To print your own design language into Joy UI components, start by customizing these tokens first, as every component uses them.

 To do that, always use the `extendTheme` function as the customized tokens will be deeply merged into the default theme.
 Under the hood, Joy UI will convert the tokens to CSS variables, enabling you to get them through `theme.vars.*`, which is very convenient as you can use any styling solution to read those CSS vars.